Optimal control of protein copy number: Introduction

-The GPCR signaling process can be modeled as changes in the chemical potential of the G-protein at the cell membrane.
 For given desired equilibrium endpoints of chemical potential, any protocol (schedule of changing chemical potential) that proceeds quasi-statically (at negligible speed) requires the same input energy in the form of chemical potential work, an amount equal to the free energy change between the equilibrium ensembles at the two endpoint chemical potentials.
 For protocols that proceed at a finite velocity, different protocols differ in their energetic costs, and hence in the required number of signaling molecules the signaling cell must secrete.

 Here we develop theory describing how a cell can achieve a given dynamic signaling outcome at minimal energetic cost.
-This maps neatly onto a problem in nonequilibrium statistical mechanics, that of finding a protocol that minimizes the excess work associated with finite-time changes in a control parameter~\cite{molecularmachines}.
+This can be formalized in the language of a previously developed theoretical framework in nonequilibrium statistical mechanics, that of finding a protocol that minimizes the excess work associated with finite-time changes in a control parameter~\cite{molecularmachines}.
 Starting from a theoretical framework developed in \cite{OptimalPaths} to approximate the thermodynamic cost (excess work) of rapid changes in an arbitrary control parameter, we extend the formalism to address changes in chemical potential, and derive protocols that minimize the required work.

 We find that near equilibrium, the excess work is determined by the auto-covariance of the protein copy number.
 For the special case of linear-order chemical reactions, we derive analytic forms of the generalized friction tensor, and the required work for both designed and naive (constant-velocity) protocols.
 We illustrate these results in simple chemical reaction schemes: an open system exchanging molecules with a molecular reservoir, and a closed system with fixed total copy number.